Invoke AWS Lambda functions

-Amazon Connect can interact with your own systems and take different paths in contact flows dynamically.
-To achieve this, invoke AWS Lambda functions in a contact flow, fetch the results, and call your own services or interact with other AWS data stores or services.
+Amazon Connect can interact with your own systems and take different paths in flows dynamically.
+To achieve this, invoke AWS Lambda functions in a flow, fetch the results, and call your own services or interact with other AWS data stores or services.
 For more information, see the AWS Lambda Developer Guide.

 Tasks